FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/resourcetype.md

 The ResourceType column adheres to the following requirements:

 * ResourceType MUST be present in a [*FOCUS dataset*](#glossary:FOCUS-dataset) when the provider supports billing based on provisioned resources and supports assigning types to resources.
-* If present, the column adheres to the following additional requirements:
+* If present, ResourceType adheres to the following additional requirements:
   * ResourceType MUST be of type String.
   * ResourceType MUST conform to [String Handling](#stringhandling) requirements.
   * ResourceType MUST be null if [ResourceId](#resourceid) is null.